crowdsourcing-class/crowdsourcing-class.github.io/readings/reading7.md

 # Crowdsourcing and Human Computation

-- Quality control comparison
-	- majority vote
-	- accuracy against gold standard
-	- Run Panos's EM implementation
+- "The Wisdom of Crowds" Chapter 11 - Markets